Editor’s Note: This post was updated on August 9, 2018, for accuracy and comprehensiveness. It was originally published on November 20, 2017.

 But what does the science say?
-In people who have some weight to lose, and especially those individuals who don’t normally eat breakfast, starting the day off with a healthy meal can help you lose weight.
+In people who have some weight to lose, and especially those individuals who don’t normally eat breakfast, starting the day off with a healthy meal can help you lose weight and minimize compulsive snacking.

 Compared to meal frequency and distribution strategies, calorie restriction and fasting are more traditional ways of losing weight and fat.
 These are important strategies to be aware of, especially because calorie restriction can be combined with meal frequency.

-While calorie restriction (CR) is self-descriptive, intermittent fasting (IF) and alternate day fasting (ADF) aren’t as well known.
+While calorie restriction (CR) is self-descriptive, intermittent fasting and alternate day fasting aren’t as well known.

-IF involves going for long stretches of the day (and night) without eating, and getting all your daily calories in a shorter time-frame.
+Intermittent fasting involves going for long stretches of the day (and night) without eating, and getting all your nutrition in a shorter time-frame.

 So which strategy is right for you?

 To start with, CR will help you lose weight and fat in almost all cases since it induces and energy deficit.
-It’s also more effective than IF, although IF still results in weight loss and may just be more difficult to stick with.
+It’s also more effective than intermittent fasting, and not as difficult to stick with.

-ADF results in the same amount of weight loss as CR, so you could try either strategy.
-Just keep in mind that sticking with ADF in the long-term may be difficult, since you’re likely to be hungry on fasting days.
+Alternate Fasting results in the same amount of weight loss as CR, so you could try either strategy.
+Just keep in mind that sticking with Alternate Fasting in the long-term may be difficult, since you’re likely to be hungry on fasting days.